Explore our collections below or download the list here.

 This collection contains scrapbooks of news clippings, mementos and original manuscripts of Frances Marion Hanger, a leader in civic activities and social events in Little Rock.

 This collection contains the professional and personal papers of Willie [pronounced Wylie] Blount Wright Heartsill, a Sebastian County court clerk, postmaster, legislative representative, and union organizer.
-The materials include records and correspondence generated during Heartsill’s official duties as well as items related to his union activities and position as receiver for the Southwestern Coal Mining Company.
+The materials include records and correspondence generated during Heartsill’s official duties as well as items related to his union activities and position as a receiver for the Southwestern Coal Mining Company.
 The collection also contains a few files regarding Heartsill’s personal activities and family.

 This collection contains correspondence, photographic prints, and negatives collected by Calvin Hanna, including letters of the Moon family of North Little Rock (1877-1929), a photograph album of downtown Little Rock (1912-1913), photographs of downtown Eufaula, Oklahoma (1904), and the Jane Woodruff (1913-1979) photograph collection (ca. 1900-1950).